FrankM1/video-central/readme.md

 2. Activate the Video Central plugin through the 'Plugins' menu in WordPress
 3. Configure the plugin by going to the `Video` menu that appears in your admin menu

+## New in Version 1.3.1

+* Bugfix: video player controls

 ## New in Version 1.3.0

 * Added new playlist manager